paugier/mercurial-book/en/scaling.rst

 You'll notice that the example contains both uppercase and lowercase keys.
 The uppercase keys are used for Mercurial itself, you should not create custom uppercase keys yourself!
-The lowercase keys can be used as you prefer.
+The lowercase keys can be used as in whatever way you wish.

 Currently defined uppercase keys are: